MattB859/foot-connect/README.md

 - ### 'Archivo Black' font has been selected to represent the sites logo.
 - ### 'Archivo Black' has been used for sites title.
-- ### 'Helvetica' has been choosen as the sites default font
+- ### 'Helvetica' has been chosen as the sites default font

 ## Imagery

 ### Hero Image [view here](media/new-footconnect-hero.png)
 - For the website Imagery is very important.
-On entering the website shoppers are presented with a large hero image that is designed to capture the shoppers's attention.
+On entering the website shoppers are presented with a large hero image that is designed to capture the shopper's attention.
 The banner is made up of four section each displaying product categories, to the left of the banner is the sites logo.
-When a shopper clicks on the banner they will be redirect to the all products page.
+When a shopper clicks on the banner, they will be redirect to the all products page.

 -  ### All product images on the site were sourced from